 The dockyard unions were strong in the 1960’s and could refuse to allow any of the ship’s crew to assist in the work in any way.
 However on Magdapur and especially with the electricians doing the work in the radio room this was not a problem and I was allowed to work alongside them without objection on their part.
 In fact we all became very friendly over the time we worked together.
 Although I helped where I could, they did all of the hard and dirty work, which involved drilling holes, fitting new cable glands, replacing cables, switchgear and motor generators.
 I was however allowed to do the testing of the ship’s radio equipments as they came back on line.

-The main source of recreation for Magdapur’s officers was a pub/night club in North Shields nicknamed “The Jungle” which we visited several times a week to settle the dust and to relax for a few hours.
+The main source of recreation for Magdapur’s officers was a bar in the Northumberland Hotel in North Shields known as “The Jungle” which we visited several times a week to settle the dust and to relax for a few hours.
 This venue had a reputation as being a hard place but we were never threatened or experienced anything you might describe as disagreeable.
 The beer was good, you could get a respectable meal and of course the company was great.

 It’s said that for a group of young men, the greater the hardship the greater the camaraderie and this was certainly true during Magdapur’s dry docking.
 The jokes and stories on board and on shore flowed faster than the beer.
 The most regularly played record on the Jungle’s Juke box was Sandie Shaw’s “Long Long Live Love” and to this day whenever I hear that song I am transported back in time.